Sanctions during the Venezuelan crisis: 2025

+The day after the 10 December seizure of oil tanker Skipper by the U.S. off the coast of Venezuela, additional sanctions targeting Maduro's family and oil shipments by six vessels and associated companies were imposed.
+According to the Miami Herald, the sanctions aim to reverse loosening of sanctions under the Biden administration, which failed to help achieve a fair presidential election in 2024, and to "disrupt what the [U.S. Treasury] described as a persistent web of corruption, narcotrafficking and sanctions evasions".
+Ramon Carretero Napolitano, a Panamanian businessman who the U.S. alleges has profited from oil ventures with relatives of Maduro and his wife, Cilia Flores, was also sanctioned.

+Three nephews of Flores sanctioned on 11 December are cousins Efraín Antonio Campo Flores and Franqui Francisco Flores de Freitas, and Carlos Erik Malpica Flores.
+The cousins were convicted and imprisoned on drug charges in the U.S. in 2016, and released by the Biden administration in a 2022 prisoner exchange.
+Malpica Flores was sanctioned in 2017, and removed from the sanctioned list by the Biden administration in 2022 during negotiations to encourage free and fair presidential elections in 2024.
+Seven more individuals related to Cilia Flores, Carlos Malpica Flores, and Carretero were sanctioned on 19 December.

+Jose Jesus Urdaneta Gonzalez and Empresa Aeronautica Nacional SA were sanctioned on 30 December for trade with Iran of drones.
+Four Chinese-based tankers, and their owner/operators, were sanctioned on 31 December.

+Scope of sanctions

+On individuals

+As of 7 August 2023, the Congressional Research Service said the U.S. maintained sanctions on more than 110 individuals.

 On industries

 Trump issued EO 13850 on 1 November 2018 to block the assets of anyone involved in alleged corruption in the gold sector, or "any other sector of the economy as determined in the future by the Secretary of the Treasury".
-Mnuchin announced on 28 January 2019 that EO 13850 applied to the petroleum sector.
+Treasury secretary Steven Mnuchin announced on 28 January 2019 that EO 13850 applied to the petroleum sector.

 Three additional Executive Orders were applied in 2017 and 2018.
-EO 13808, issued on 27 July 2017, prohibits the Venezuelan government from accessing U.S. financial markets, allowing for "exceptions to minimize the impact on the Venezuelan people and U.S. economic interests."
+EO 13808, issued on 27 July 2017, prohibits the Venezuelan government from accessing U.S. financial markets, allowing for "exceptions to minimize the impact on the Venezuelan people and U.S. economic interests".
 Issued in 2018, EO 13827 prohibited the use of Venezuelan digital currency, and EO 13835 prohibited the purchase of Venezuelan debt.